 This place is breathtaking just by itself.
 The seals swimming between the floating chunks of ice create an unforgettable scenery.
 Add some green lights on the sky and you will be mesmerized.

 Maybe one of the most iconic places in Iceland, Kirkjufell Mountain is a great place for watching the Northern Lights.
+Read this post and find out which are the top 5 must-see places in Iceland.

 Known for its black sand and basalt rock formations, Vik Beach is a great place to watch the sky come to life.
 Watching the Aurora Borealis reflecting into the water while listening to the sound of waves is a once in a lifetime experience.